ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 Aug 30, 2020 - escalated and updated the report as an account takeover vulnerability

-Sep 18, 2020 - Fix pushed and bounty awarded as critical
+Sep 18, 2020 - Fixes pushed and bounty awarded as critical

 **Shoutout to [@y_sodha](https://twitter.com/y_sodha) for proofreading!!**